Evidence-Based Nutrient Recommendations

 Background on Cadmium

 Cadmium is a common heavy metal found in soil due to the use of phosphate fertilizers (Krajcovicová-Kudládková 2006).
 Cadmium has a long biological half-life and it can take 30 years for the body to rid itself of it (Chakraborty 2013).
-Cadmium toxicity can cause painful osteoporosis, a reduction in kidney function (Chakraborty 2013), and liver toxicity (Krajcovicová-Kudládková 2006).
+Cadmium toxicity can cause painful osteoporosis, reduced kidney function (Chakraborty 2013), and liver toxicity (Krajcovicová-Kudládková 2006).
 Smokers tend to have higher cadmium levels due to high levels in tobacco.

 Cadmium and Vegan Diets

 Table 1.
-Serum Cadmium Levels
+Blood Cadmium Levels

 Group µg/l